SSakibHossain10/google-maps-react/README.md

 This app is only one of several apps we have in the book.
 If you're looking to learn React, there's no faster way than by spending a few hours with the Fullstack React book.

 <div style="clear:both"></div>

+## About This Fork

+This is a React 19 compatible fork of the original [google-maps-react](https://github.com/fullstackreact/google-maps-react) library created by the Fullstack React team.

+### Why This Fork?
+- **React 19 Compatibility**: The original library used `ReactDOM.findDOMNode` which was removed in React 19
+- **Community Maintenance**: Provides a solution while waiting for official React 19 support
+- **Zero Breaking Changes**: Drop-in replacement that maintains the same API

+### Original Library
+Full credit goes to the [Fullstack React](https://fullstackreact.com) team for creating this excellent library.
+This fork simply adds React 19 compatibility by replacing deprecated APIs with modern React patterns.

+### Contributing
+If you'd like to contribute to this React 19 compatible version, please feel free to submit issues or pull requests on the [GitHub repository](https://github.com/SSakibHossain10/google-maps-react).

 ## License
  [MIT](/LICENSE)